 Are you glad it’s back?
 And by ‘it’ I mean the TV phenomenon that’s as big as Star Wars, Harry Potter and The Lord of the Rings?

-I’m not a constant admirer of the Game of Thrones juggernaut anymore.
-Characters get arranged into starting positions for epic showdowns, rinse and repeat.
-This season has seven episodes, and “Dragonstone” probably won’t be the only hour devoted to groundwork and prepping the set pieces.
+I’m not an admirer of the Game of Thrones juggernaut, which sees characters arranged into starting positions for epic showdowns, then rinse and repeat.
+It feels like the show has been floundering since it passed the book material.
+This shortened season has just seven episodes, and “Dragonstone” probably won’t be the only hour devoted to groundwork and prepping the set pieces.

 We had Sam in the library, and Sam emptying bedpans.
 We had Emilia “I Can.
-And I Will” Clarke strutting around her ancestral home like a plump 12-year-old trying to be a haughty catwalk queen.
-(And I’m not sure the show has enough time to explore the attraction dangling between her eunuch warrior and her handmaiden.)
+And I Will” Clarke strutting around her ancestral home, while the writers somehow find the time to explore the attraction dangling between her eunuch warrior and her handmaiden.

-Perhaps they don’t know what to do with Sansa – the whole rushed, overripe Ramsay plot was not her book story – and Sophie isn’t a believable enough actress to play a ruthless killer AKA junior Cersei.
+The rushed, overripe Ramsay plot was not Sansa’s book story, and Sophie Turner isn’t a believable enough actress to play a ruthless killer, AKA Cersei Junior.
 Thanks to her dreary line readings and whiny nasal voice, I use Sansa scenes for any unpleasant chores, like putting the recycling out.

-But Sansa, like sister Arya (they look nothing like sisters), is probably part of George R.R.
-Martin’s endgame, and can’t be bumped off.
+But Sansa and Arya Stark (they look nothing like sisters) are fan favourites, and may or may not be part of George R.R.
+Martin’s endgame, so can’t be bumped off.

 Really?
 Give fans their answers already!

-(OK maybe I am as grumpy as the Hound after all.) 😉
+OK, I admit I am as grumpy as the Hound.